25th May 2026

 Maternal and Newborn Health Workshop

 The Maternal and Newborn Health (MNH) team is conducting a two-day (17th and 18th October 2024) workshop at Enchula Resort, focusing on Maternal and Perinatal Deaths Surveillance and Response (MPDSR).
 This critical training aims to address the underlying causes of maternal and neonatal deaths.
+Key Objectives:

 • Elucidate causes of maternal and neonatal mortality